darrenks/atlas/README.md

 ## Complex State

 I've mentioned how you can think of any computation as a sequence of states and therefore accomplish it with circular programming.
 But said states are surely complicated right?
 And here we have only been using lists of scalars, there aren't even tuples or ways of constructing new types in Atlas.
 We don't need them though.
 If you want a list of tuples, just use two lists.
 Anytime you need to do an operation involving both values of the tuple, just use your operation on the two lists and they will zipWith.
 If you have a tuple of size 3 and want to do an operation that needs all 3, it would actually be two operations (assuming it is a binary op), and so you would just be doing two zipped with operations on 3 lists.
-Technically Atlas does have a ternary operator and it would just be doing a zipWith3 if you happened to combine them all in a single operation.
+Technically Atlas does have a ternary operator (the if/else statement) and it would just be doing a zipWith3 if you happened to combine them all in a single operation.

 This way of handling complex state isn't as contrived as it sounds.
 For example Haskell has functions like mapAccumL, unfoldr, iterate, and scanl which can get tedious to use if you need to use tuples in your state - typically people switch to using monads in these cases.
 But these functions are really a single concept that is more elegantly expressed with a circular program.